 Matthew McLaren won September’s Shell LiveWIRE Smarter Future Award for his business, Entomics.

-Mohammed Shah won a Shell LiveWIRE Smarter Future Award in December 2016 for his business, IDK UNO.
+Karina Sudenyte won a Shell LiveWIRE Smarter Future Award in January 2017 for her business, Wonky Drinks.

-Aisha Raheem won a Shell LiveWIRE Smarter Future Award in 2016 for their business AEROPOWDER which they co-founded whilst at university.
+Elena Dieckmann and Ryan Robinson, won a Shell LiveWIRE Smarter Future Award in 2016 for their business AEROPOWDER which they co-founded whilst at university.